NelsonMN/NelsonMN/README.md

 # Hi there 👋🏻,

-🔭 I’m currently working on a React Chat-App!
+🔭 I’m currently deepning my understanding of React

-🌱 I’m currently learning back-end development!
+🌱 I’m currently working through a React course

 📫 Reach out and connect with me on LinkedIn: https://www.linkedin.com/in/nelsonmieszkalski/